Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 **TLDR** - there is another common way to equate a string to a number - the **enum**.
 We won't go into this nor into the cases where you might prefer to use **enum** or prefer to use **#define**.
 For the purposes of the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class") we can always use **#define**.

+In C/C++, an expression is something that returns a value.
 The reason we might want to define TRUE as 1 and FALSE as 0 is for logical comparisons, especially in **if** statements.
-The result of a logical calculation is always 0 or 1.
+The result of a logical expression is always 0 or 1.
 For example:
 - Serial.print(1 < 2); will print 1
 - Serial.print(2 < 1); will print 0
 - Serial.print(2 == 1); will print 0